Books, Papers, and Citation

 Books

-• Qi Li and Jeffrey S. Racine, Nonparametric Econometrics: Theory and Practice (Princeton University Press)
+• Qi Li and Jeffrey S. Racine, Nonparametric Econometrics: Theory and Practice (Li and Racine 2007)

-• Jeffrey S. Racine, Reproducible Econometrics Using R (Oxford University Press)
+• Jeffrey S. Racine, Reproducible Econometrics Using R (Racine 2019)

 Package papers